 Mr. Sauer has performed as a soloist with many orchestras, including premieres of concertos by Kazimierz Serocki and Augusta Read Thomas.
 He has given masterclasses and recitals throughout Europe, Japan, Mexico, Costa Rica, Brazil, Canada, Australia, and the United States, and has appeared at the Stratford, Marlboro, Aspen, and Pacific summer music festivals.
 Mr. Sauer has been a visiting professor at the Eastman School of Music and at Arizona State University, and has taught at the Sibelius Academy of Music (Helsinki) and the Norwegian Academy of Music (Oslo).
 He is a founding member of Summit Brass.

-Recent activities include teaching and performing in Mexico at the Mérida International Brass Festival, and leading masterclasses at various Pacific Northwest universities.
+Recent activities include performing as guest principal with the Malmö (Sweden) Symphony Orchestra, teaching at the Malmö Academy of Music, and leading masterclasses at various American universities.
 He continues to add to his catalog of more than 300 transcriptions for brass instruments.

 Mr. Sauer served on the Music Academy faculty in 2007, and has been a faculty member since 2009.